coda/packs-sdk/docs/guides/basics/authentication/aws.md

 }
 ```

-Coda's AWS user has the ID `arn:aws:iam::029208794193:root`, and this is same for all Packs.
-To ensure that other Packs can't access your role, generate an external ID (usually a UUID) to act as a shared secret.
+Coda's AWS account has the ID `arn:aws:iam::029208794193:root`, and this is same for all Packs.
+To ensure that other Packs can't access the role, users must generate an external ID (usually a UUID) to act as a shared secret.

 ### Running locally

-If you are developing your Pack locally using the CLI, when you run your Pack using `coda execute` it won't be running under Coda's AWS user.
+If you are developing your Pack locally using the CLI, when you run your Pack using `coda execute` it won't be running under Coda's AWS account.
 Instead you'll need to create your own AWS user and setup your local environment to use it.

 First update your policy to include the ID of the user you created.